cyberbotics/webots-doc/reference/skin.md

 - `name`: name of the skin device and used by wb_robot_get_device().

 - `model`: name of the model to be imported.
-For example, if the model name is "test_model", it import the binary mesh file "test_model.mesh" placed in the "skins/test_model/" subdirectory, inside the current project directory.
-If the `bones` field is not defined it will also import "test_model.skeleton.xml".
+For example, when using Ogre format, if the model name is "test_model", it import the binary mesh files "test_model.mesh" and "test_model.skeleton" placed in the "skins/test_model/" subdirectory, inside the current project directory.
 The materials used by the imported mesh have to be defined in the `appearance` field.

 - `appearance`: list of [Appearance](#appearance.md) nodes defining the materials used by the mesh defined in the `model` field.